RonIovine/pshell/README.md

                  itself via local command line interactive prompting

 The functions are dispatched via its registered command name (keyword), along with 0 or more command line arguments, similar to command line shell processing.
-A demo program is also provided to show the usage of the pshell server API.

 This package also provides an optional integrated interactive dynamic trace filtering mechanism that can be incorporated into any software that uses an existing trace logging system that uses the `__FILE__`,